 As cats reach senior status, they often struggle with arthritis.
 This means that vitamins for older cats are sometimes advisable.
 Alongside any prescribed mediation such as painkillers, supplements may keep your geriatric cat more mobile.

-Any pet store will have a raft of different supplements designed to ease feline joint pain.
+Any pet store will have different supplements designed to ease feline joint pain.
 Arthritis is caused by wear-and-tear on the cartilage of your cat’s limbs.

 This leaves the bones painfully rubbing against each other.
-Supplements can help to rebuild that cartilage, and thus restore an organic cushion between your cat’s bones.
+Supplements can help to rebuild that cartilage and restore an organic cushion between your cat’s bones.

 What are the Best Vitamins for a Cats’ Immune System?

 You may also wish to consider supplements that boost your cat’s immune system.
-Be aware that no vitamin or supplement is as impactful as vaccination.
-Getting your cat their shots will reduce the risk of exposure of feline herpesvirus and calicivirus.
+Be aware that no vitamin or supplement is as effective as vaccinations.
+Getting your cat her shots will reduce the risk of exposure of feline herpesvirus and calicivirus.

-However, some consider vaccination to be dangerous, especially in older cats.
-If this applies to you, consider supplements, According to Veterinary Immunology and Immunopathology, the science holds up.
+However, some consider vaccinations to be dangerous, especially to older cats.
+If this applies, consider supplements, According to Veterinary Immunology and Immunopathology, the benefits of taking supplements hold up.

 Cats have a complicated relationship with vitamins.
-It’s undeniable that felines require several critical vitamins and minerals to flourish.
-They can easily have too many of these nutrients, though.
-Too much is as dangerous as too little when it comes to a cat’s delicate body.
+It’s undeniable that felines require several critical vitamins and minerals in order to flourish.
+They can easily have too many of these vitamins, though.